Alex-Prevot/StakingFTX/README.md

 # Staking FTX

-This project aims to make staking with the FTX platform
+This project aims to make staking stats with the FTX platform

 ## Installation